pushme-pullyou/tootoo-2025/tootoo/README.md

 ## To Do / Wish List

+* 2025-05-24 ~ Update TooToo Edit to same level as TooToo
-* 2025-05-20 ~ Add a button to open files by going directly to repo and not using Pages
+* 2025-05-20 ~ Add a button to open files by going directly to repo and not using Pages ~ do pages without Pages!?!
 * 2025-05-16 ~ Add collapse all button
 * 2023-10-14 ~ Find text in files
 * 2023-10-14 ~ Cursor keys to load next file in menu